RenegadeMinds/helloworld/Compiling libxayagame.md

 Congratulations!
 You've just built your own GSP using libxayagame.
 You can now proceed on to the Hello World in C++ tutorial.

+# Trouble Shooting

+As mentioned above, copying and pasting must be done with the proper white space.
+You may need to copy into a text editor and delete a trailing space or line break.

+## Gnu32

+Some GNU tools may cause the compilation to fail.
+You may need to uninstall these entirely, and then delete all references to "GnuWin32" in the Windows Registry.
+To do that:

+1. Open up regedit.exe
+1. Click Edit > Find...
+1. Type in GnuWin32
+1. Check:
+	1. Keys
+	1. Values
+	1. Data
+1. Click Find Next
+1. Verify that the registry entry should be deleted, then delete it
+1. Press F3 to find the next "GnuWin32" entry
+1. Repeat steps #6 and #7

+Once you've cleaned all the GNU entries from the registry, open a new MSYS2 (64-bit) window and try again from where it failed above.
+You may need to entirely start over, but it shouldn't be necessary.